Mobile phone provider reviews

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the third quarter of 2018 (July to September), BT Mobile was the joint second most complained-about pay-monthly mobile provider (along with Vodafone).
-In this period it generated eight complaints per 100,000 customers, double the industry average (four per 100,000 customers).
-In comparison, Tesco Mobile generated the lowest rate of complaints, with fewer than one per 100,000 customers.
+In its latest report, covering the first quarter of 2019 (January to March), BT Mobile was the second most complained-about pay-monthly mobile provider.
+In this period it generated five complaints per 100,000 customers, two more than the industry average (three per 100,000 customers).
+In comparison, Tesco Mobile generated the lowest rate of complaints, with one per 100,000 customers.

 Read in-depth reviews of all the major phone networks in our mobile phone providers guide.